 Our laboratory has also dedicated itself to provide:

 - The highest quality of service with competitive turnaround times and tariffs

 - A high level of innovation, with efficient implementation of the newest methods and techniques whilst constantly expanding of our range of diagnostic services

-Department of Genetics, section Genome Diagnostics
+Department of Genetics, division Genome Diagnostics

 P.O.
 Box 9101, 6500 HB Nijmegen